open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 # 4 MCU Sample Application Server User Guide  {#Conferencesection4}
 ## 4.1 Introduction {#Conferencesection4_1}
-The MCU sample application server is a Web application demo that shows how to host audio/video conference services powered by the Intel CS for WebRTC MCU.
+The MCU sample application server is a Web application demo that shows how to host audio/video conference services powered by the Open-WebRTC-Toolkit MCU.
 The sample application server is based on MCU runtime components.
 Refer to [Section 2](#Conferencesection2) of this guide, for system requirements and launch/stop instructions.

 The source code of the sample application is in Release-<Version>/extras/basic_example/.